Here’s The Cold, Hard Truth about Cardio, Fitness Classes & Resistance Training for Long Term Fat Loss and Maintenance!

 Training to exhaustion can be challenging, so you will need to build up to this kind of intensity and sometimes higher repetitions may be more suitable to shape certain areas of your body, which is dependant on your body type and physical goals.

-At Phoenix Gym, we provide a Free (60 minute) Personal Training Session for all our new members to help design you a personalised programme for your goals.
+At Phoenix Gym, we provide 2 X Free (60 minute) Personal Training Sessions, for all our new DD and Annual members, to help design you a personalised programme for your goals.

 Get Adequate Rest